-The Trust was charged rental costs by Taverham Recreational Facilities Limited for the use of the facilities within the pavilion of £20,900 (2022: £20,900).
-A total of £Nil is owed from the related party at the year end (2022: £nil).
+The Trust was charged rental costs by Taverham Recreational Facilities Limited for the use of the facilities within the pavilion of £7,117 (2023: £20,900).
+A total of £Nil is owed from the related party at the year end (2023: £nil).
 The rental charge was at arm's length following an agreement entered into prior to the school's conversion to an Academy Trust, which Melanie Egleton neither participated in nor influenced.
 The element above £2,500 has been provided 'at no more than cost' and Taverham Recreational Facilities Limited have provided a statement confirming this.

-The son of Robert Linnell (Trustee), is employed by the Trust as the Head of Sixth Form on a contract approved by Trustees.
+The son of Robert Linnell (member, resigned 13 December 2023), is employed by the Trust as the Head of Sixth Form on a contract approved by Trustees.
 The remuneration package is in line with the standard payscale for the role undertaken and the contract of employment is subject to the normal terms and conditions.

 In addition to this, certain Trustees received remuneration and expenses which are disclosed in note 12.
-No other related party transactions have occured in the year ended 31 August 2023.
+No other related party transactions have occured in the period ended 31 January 2024.